 One of the great things about having social media pages (only choose the right ones for your business, don’t create a profile on every platform because you think it’ll help your SEO), is that there are millions (or billions in some cases) of people on each of the major platforms, which means you can reach a bigger audience than ever before.

-As mentioned above, listings profiles (or web directories) have some influence on website rankings and visibility (although not nearly as much as they used to).
-It’s important to not view these listings pages as a source of links to your website, because they won’t carry as much weighting in terms of authoritativeness than a more credible site that offers plenty of trustworthy information.
+As mentioned above, listings profiles (or web directories) have some influence on website rankings and visibility (although not nearly as much as they use to).
+It’s important to not view these listings pages as a source of links to your website, because they won’t carry as much weighting in terms of authoritativeness compared with a more credible site that offers plenty of trustworthy information.
 Instead, it’s more recommended to view them as a place to encourage website traffic and trust.

 Local businesses need to preserve a consistent identity across each of their listings profiles.
 This includes ensuring your name, address and phone details (NAP details) are up-to-date and match across each of your chosen directories.
 As with social media, only choose the right directories for your business, and ensure they’re credible and are visited by your target audience.